 Most improved team of the week goes to Ithaca, which scored a 189.15 (the team scored a 182 at its last meet, just to add some perspective) in a quad meet with D1 Cornell (194.450), D2 Bridgeport (193.225), and D3 Brockport (189.550).

-The fact that Ithaca was within tenths of D3 East Region powerhouse Brockport is an accomplishment itself.
+The fact that Ithaca was within tenths of D3 East Region powerhouse Brockport is an accomplishment in itself.
 Looking at Ithaca’s scores, the program has 17 gymnasts who compete in 24 spots.
 I don’t think there are any other teams out there with that kind of depth, and I don’t think I’ve ever seen a team made up almost entirely of event specialists.
 There are no all-arounders, and with the exception of Kendra Balcerak, who competes three events, all gymnasts compete just one or two events.

 The Bombers set a new school record on vault with a 47.85 (just 0.025 away from Cornell!).
 Carolyn Nichols scored a 9.725 on vault, and I heard a rumor that she is doing the famed/illusive front handspring onto the board, front handspring front vault, which has never been performed in Division III.
 Until now.
 I haven’t seen a video to confirm, but based on her score, I would say it’s probably true.
-Baylie Trammell also scored a 9.65 on vault, in addition to leading the Bombers on bars with a 9.575 on bars.
+Baylie Trammell also scored a 9.65 on vault, in addition to leading the Bombers on bars with a 9.575.
 Balcerak led the beam team with a 9.65, while Victoria Gery and Amy Thomas scored team-high 9.6s on floor.

 In Division III, Ursinus is still on top, but the teams ranked second through fifth are only separated by about two tenths!
 The second half of the season is going to be very interesting.